-HUD has determined that the aggregate of electrical power system improvements to be completed with CDBG-DR funds subject to 86 FR 32681 are critical factors of the region's long-term recovery from Hurricane María and its resilience to future weather events.
+HUD has determined that the aggregate of electrical power system improvements to be completed with CDBG-DR funds subject to 86 FR 32681 are critical components of the region's long-term recovery from Hurricane María and the resilience of the area to future weather events.
 As per the Federal Register Notice, HUD recognizes that the broad scope of these activities may limit the ability of grantees to categorize these CDBG-DR funds into discrete categories of CDBG eligibility and to appropriately assign a CDBG national objective to each component of the planned improvements.